restatedev/examples/typescript/end-to-end-applications/ai-image-workflows/README.md

 2. Start Restate Server in a separate shell: `npx restate-server`

-3. Start the workflow and image transformation services: `npm run app-dev`
+3. Start the workflow and image transformation services: `npm run dev`

 4. Register the example at Restate server by calling `npx restate -y deployment register "localhost:9080"`.